ferdinandfrank/vue-forms/readme.md

 - **options**: An array with objects containing a key 'value' with the option value and a key 'text' with the option text to show.
 These will be used as dropdown choices.
     - type: Array
     - default: []

-- **min**: The minimum length of the input value.
-    - type: Number
-    - default: null

-- **max**: The maximum length of the input value.
-    - type: Number
-    - default: null

-- **confirmed**: If true, the input is treated as a confirmation input and needs to have a corresponding input with the same value.
-                 Ex.: If the name of this input is 'foo_confirmation', the input with the name 'foo' must have the same value.
-    - type: Boolean
-    - default: false

 - **placeholder**: The placeholder to show on the input.
     - type: String